-In recent years, many people have begun to question the value of mammograms, a noninvasive screening that has saved hundreds of thousands of lives.
-While mammograms aren’t always perfect, their importance can’t be understated: your mammogram might save your life.
+In recent years, some people questioned the value of mammograms, a noninvasive screening that has saved hundreds of thousands of lives.
+While mammograms aren’t always perfect, their importance can’t be understated: Your mammogram might save your life.

-If you need some convincing that your mammogram is worth 30 minutes of your time and a few moments of discomfort, here are five tips from Emily Albright, MD, a breast surgeon at Ellis Fischel Cancer Center and Assistant Professor of Clinical Surgical Oncology at the MU School of Medicine.
+If you need some convincing that your mammogram is worth 30 minutes of your time and a few moments of discomfort, here are five tips from Emily Albright, MD, a breast surgeon at MU Health Care's Ellis Fischel Cancer Center.

 Mammograms lower the risk of breast cancer deaths

-Mammograms reduce your risk of dying from breast cancer by about 30 percent.
-Breast cancers detected through mammograms often can’t be felt during a breast self-exam since cancers can grow for up to two years before you feel a lump.
+Mammograms reduce your risk of dying from breast cancer by about 30%.
+Breast cancers detected through mammograms often can’t be felt during a self-exam because cancers can grow for up to two years before you feel a lump.

 Early stage cancers have more treatment options, including less invasive surgeries.
 These cancers also have better five-year survival rates.
-Stage 0 and 1 breast cancers have a survival rate of almost 100 percent according to the American Cancer Society.
-Even stage 2 breast cancers have a survival rate of 93 percent.
+Women with cancer that hasn't spread outside the breast have a survival rate of 99%, according to the American Cancer Society.
+Women with breast cancers that have spread to nearby structures or lymph nodes have a survival rate of 86%.
 These are the types of cancers that mammograms can catch that you may not notice.

 Your family history isn’t a good predictor of breast cancer risk

-Some women who have no family history of breast cancer might feel like they can skip their mammograms.
-However, 80 percent of women who are diagnosed with breast cancer have no family history at all, according to the American Cancer Society.
+Some women who have no family history of breast cancer might think they can skip their mammograms.
+However, 80% of women who are diagnosed with breast cancer have no family history at all, according to the American Cancer Society.

 Mammograms are safe

-No studies report that mammograms increase breast cancer risk.
-Research places your risk of getting cancer caused by repeated mammograms at less than .001 percent.
+There is no evidence that mammograms increase breast cancer risk.
+Research places your risk of getting cancer caused by repeated mammograms at less than .001%.

 Nearly all experts agree on mammogram guidelines